Dacian Limes: Characteristics

 The positions of the frontier in Dacia are not exactly known but are often assumed to be linked to archaeological sites, especially forts.
-The Dacian Limes consists of a system of watchtowers, turf walls, smallish forts forts lying some 5 km behind the Limes, and fortlets, as well as a few legionary fortresses behind the frontier line which were was established in several stages.
+The Dacian Limes consists of a system of watchtowers, turf walls, smallish forts lying some 5 km behind the Limes, and fortlets, as well as a few legionary fortresses behind the frontier line which were was established in several stages.
 The Limes was a monitoring system for control of traffic, not for real defence, and visibility from watchtowers to the outside of the province was limited.

 Most of the frontier was located along the Carpathians and other mountain chains with few passes suitable for armies, and the rest by the lower courses of the Mureş, Tisza and Olt (Alutus) rivers.
 In addition fortifications on the north-western border of Dacia for about 6km were needed to close the access route to Porolissum.
 Generally the major forts of the limes were built in valleys while the nearby higher land was controlled from watch towers for example on a 42 km line south-west of Porolissum.
 The only other frontier in Dacia with extensive fortifications was the Limes Transalutanus in the south-east.

 Defence of Dacia was centred on two points: in the eastern half on the fort at (Angustia) (Breţcu) which controlled the vulnerable Oituz Pass, and in the west on Porolissum.